EMDR Child EMDR Child, Complex Trauma & Dissociation Specialist (Level 2) Intensive Program:

 This intensive training will provide theoretical and practical step-by-step strategies to assist clinicians working with children with severe dysregulation of the affective system such as: Children exhibiting insecure patterns of attachment, complex PTSD and dissociative symptoms.

-1. In the EMDR child & complex trauma specialist level 2 intensive program you will receive 8 hours of online training where you will learn in depth case conceptualization with complex trauma cases using the AIP (Adaptive Information processing) model, Internal Family Systems (IFS), the structural dissociation theory and other models that address dissociation in children.
+1. In the EMDR Child, Complex Trauma & Dissociation specialist level 2 intensive program you will receive 8 hours of online training where you will learn in depth case conceptualization with complex trauma cases using the AIP (Adaptive Information processing) model, Internal Family Systems (IFS), the structural dissociation theory and other models that address dissociation in children.
 An in depth coverage and review of the latest literature and research on dissociation in children will be provided.

 2. Following these 8 hours, you will attend an intensive-week long training in Phoenix, AZ in an intimate setting where you can learn advance skills with children with attachment wounds and dissociative tendencies.
 The number of participants is limited so each clinician can receive individualized feedback during the practice sessions.

-3. This level is for advanced clinicians that have attended the EMDR-Child Specialist Intensive program Level I. A thorough hands on approach is used, as Ana Gomez will walk participants through the eight phases of EMDR therapy with children with complex clinical presentations and dissociative tendencies.
+3. This level is for advanced clinicians that have attended the EMDR-Child Specialist Intensive program Level I or have extensive experience using EMDR therapy with children.
+A thorough hands on approach is used, as Ana Gomez will walk participants through the eight phases of EMDR therapy with children with complex clinical presentations and dissociative tendencies.

 Participants will be able to: